Learn about Problem Gambling

 3. IS THERE A RELATIONSHIP BETWEEN PROBLEM GAMBLING AND CRIME?

 Undoubtedly yes, though there is little hard information about the extent and nature of the link.
-As gambling losses increase, some problem gamblers resort to crimes such as embezzlement or writing bad checks.
+As gambling losses increase, some problem gamblers resort to crimes such as embezzlement fraud.
 One Australian study showed about 36 percent of gamblers in treatment programmes had committed crimes that they attributed to their gambling problem (Blaszczynski et al, 1989).

 However, a recent German study points out that in many cases the criminal behaviour preceded the gambling behaviour and points out that in at least some cases the factors causing an inclination to an addiction may also have the same effect on criminal activities (Meyer, 1997).
 The link between problem gambling and substance abuse and between substance abuse and criminal behaviour further complicates this relationship.